Who Are Undocumented Students?Undocumented students are foreign nationals for whom any of the following are true:

 The term Dreamer refers to undocumented students who were brought to the US by their parents as minors and either entered the country without inspection or overstayed their visas.
 They face unique legal uncertainties and limitations within the US educational system.
-The term Dreamer is commonly used by students who connect with the DREAM Act movement.

 An ITIN is a tax-processing number issued by the Internal Revenue Service (IRS).
 ITINs are issued regardless of immigration status and are used for federal tax reporting only.
 These numbers are not intended to serve any other purpose.
 An ITIN can be used to apply to college, but is not required.

 International students include those who currently hold specific visas.
 Undocumented students are not considered international applicants because many do not qualify for a visa and do not have to go through the international admission process.